ihmeuw/vivarium_research/docs/source/models/cause.rst

 the cumulative person-time [link to person-time definition in incidence section] during which cases are able to go into remission.

   For example, consider diarrhea cases in the Philippines in 2017.
-Say there were 53,362,490 prevalent cases of diarrhea over the course of 2017, and each case remitted after an average of 5 days.
-Note that here we are using *period prevalence*; however, GBD (and thus we) typically mean *point prevalence* when we refer to prevalence.
-Then, the way we then define this remission rate depends on the denominator we choose.
-Some examples include:
+Say that that year, every such case remitted after an average of 5 days:

   .. math::

-    \frac{\text{1/5 case}}{\text{1 person-days}}=\frac{365/5\text{ cases}}{\text{1 person-year}}=73\text{ cases/person-year}
+    \frac{\text{1 case}}{\text{5 person-days}}=\frac{365/5\text{ cases}}{\text{1 person-year}}=73\text{ cases/person-year}

-  We also note that in the context of a one-year timestep, as diarrheal diseases have such a high remission rate relative to one year, period prevalence is effectively the same as incidence.
-We can see how this would not be the case if the remission rate were low enough, relative to the timestep, such that an incident case in 2015 is still a prevalent case in 2016.
-In that scenario, prevalent cases for any given year contain more than just the incident cases from the same year.
+  This calculation is straightfoward, as diarrheal diseases have a highly consistent disease duration.

-  To illustrate this idea, say that there were 142,794 prevalent cases of diabetes (both type I and type II) in Moldova amongst males in 2017.
-Here we could refer either to the point prevalence, say on January 1 2017, (note that GBD uses mid-year point prevalence when referring to prevalence) or we could consider the period prevalence, as we expect these to be approximately the same.
-Now, say that of those 142,794 cases, 509 remitted in 2017.
+  In contrast, consider diabetes.
+Say that there were 142,794 prevalent cases of diabetes (both type I and type II) in Moldova amongst males in 2017, and of those 142,794 cases, 509 remitted in 2017.
 This gives us the following rate:

   .. math::